The Legislation Allows

 a terminally ill, mentally capable adult with a prognosis of six months or less to live the option to request, obtain and take medication — should they choose — to die peacefully in their sleep if their suffering becomes unbearable.

-The bill is modeled after the Oregon Death with Dignity Act, which has been in practice for more than 20 years without a single instance of abuse or coercion.
+The bill is modeled after laws in authorized jurisdictions, including the Oregon Death with Dignity Act, which has been in practice for 25 years without a single instance of abuse or coercion.

 Just like the Oregon Death with Dignity Act, to be eligible, a person must be:

 - An adult, aged 18 or older

 - Terminally ill with a prognosis of 6 months or less to live

 - Mentally capable and making an informed healthcare decision